whuimei/ai-experiment-customer-support-agent/README.md

 ## 🎯 Overview

-This application provides a complete workflow for diagnostic kit requests, including:
+This vibe-coded application provides a complete workflow for diagnostic kit requests, including:
 - Public landing page with information about the research program
 - User authentication and dashboard
 - Kit request management with status tracking
 - AI-powered FAQ and Step-by-Step Guide chatbots

+It has been my attempt at learning how to work with AI to create working software prototypes.
+I document my learning journey reflections in
+[docs] folder.

 ---